The lower school provides students a challenging and exciting curriculum, strong in basic skills and broad in enrichment, for grades K-5.

 The lower school’s learning design is built around self-contained homerooms for students.
 Each kindergarten through fourth grade classroom features a teacher and an assistant teacher who teach language arts, social studies and math.
 Fifth grade students also have homeroom teachers and assistant teachers, but they have a separate teacher for math, social studies and language arts.
 Each of the fifth grade teachers specializes in one of these three disciplines.

-The children leave the homeroom classes to attend art, music, band (fifth grade), computer, physical education, library, foreign language and science (grades 2-5).
+The children leave the homeroom classes to attend art, music, band (grade 5), computer, physical education, library, foreign language and science (grades 2-5).
 Teachers in these areas are knowledgeable about the topics taught in language arts, social studies and math and work with the homeroom teachers to integrate the subject areas whenever it is appropriate.

 The language arts curriculum is designed to develop students who, by the time they leave the lower school, will be able to: (1) read and assimilate a wide variety of materials for knowledge and pleasure; and (2) communicate that knowledge and pleasure to others through speaking and writing.